nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Glossary

+* **Application Status**: These statuses comprise resume review, pending interview, completed interview, accepted, rejected and waiting list.
+* **Application Tracking System**: A software application used by organizations to manage and streamline the recruitment and hiring process
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
+* **Person**: A person can refer to either an `Applicant` or an `Interviewer`
 * **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------